juanZaragozaChichell/MillingAround/README.md

 ![Collision detection animation](video_stuff/collision_detection.gif)

 ## Documentation
-For a browsable version of the API docs, open `docs/build/api/index.html`.
+For a browsable version of the API docs, visit https://juanZaragozaChichell.github.io/MillingAround/ .

 ## Installation
 Everything has been tested on a MacBook Pro with an Apple M1 Pro chip running Python 3.11.7.